 Comprehensive learning materials are delivered via a dedicated web portal.
 These include video clips, animations, audiovisual presentations, fully illustrated manuals, self-assessment quizzes, exercises and computer-based practicals.

-When you register we will also send you:
+When you register we will also provide:

 - a core textbook for certain modules

-- login details for the student portal where you will be able to access the virtual learning environment and, email account and other resources.
+- login details for the student portal where you will be able to access the virtual learning environment

 Virtual Learning Environment